• HOME

 It is important to think about this.
 It might seem harmless to give a piece of food to a cute animal.
 But do you know what that animal normally eats?
 Once tourists start feeding wildlife a series of things happen.

 • The animals can get sick or die at an earlier age because they eat things that are not included in their natural diet.
-This can also lead to the animals not eating enough of their natural diet.
+This can also lead to the animals not eating enough of their natural diet, which in turn creates a negative domino effect on the ecosystem.

 • The animals get used to humans and start roaming around the cities and towns begging for food.
 This can get quite annoying for the locals.